ImmuneDynamics/Liechti-2021/README.md

 # An updated guide for the perplexed: cytometry in the high-dimensional era

-Scripts and data to generate Figures 2D-F. The scripts here utilise the [Spectre](https://immunedynamics.io/spectre) toolkit in R. See [this page](https://immunedynamics.io/spectre/getting-started/) for installation instructions.
+This repository contains scripts and data to generate Figures 2D-F. The scripts here utilise the [Spectre](https://immunedynamics.io/spectre) toolkit in R. See [this page](https://immunedynamics.io/spectre/getting-started/) for installation instructions.

 Briefly, Spectre can be installed via `devtools`.